top of page

 For Virtual Classes Only:

-• Elmer's Disappearing Purple Glue Stick (preferable) or any acid-free, washable glue stick
+• Elmer's Disappearing Purple Glue Stick (preferable)

-• Click here for more about the paper
+• Click here for more about the paper â€‹

-FABRIC SELECTION
+FABRIC SELECTION AND CUTTING SPECS

-Please, keep it simple.
-Ideally, we’re looking for 2 contrasting fabrics* that allow the Hunter’s Star pattern to shine.
+First a word about design and fabric selection: Please, keep it simple.
+Ideally, we’re looking for two, and only two, contrasting fabrics* that allow the Hunter’s Star pattern to shine.
 The finished product will be simple to construct, yet very impactful.

 *Contrasting fabric means any 2 fabrics that create a very “crisp” line between them when placed next to each other.
 Please, avoid directional prints, large prints, or 2 prints that share a common color.
 Designate which of your fabrics is “dark” and which is “light’.